jro31/jethro-codes/_articles/my-story.md

 I'd seen first-hand as a teacher, how the older a person gets, the harder they find it to learn new things.

-In order to learn what I need to learn, and to get the subsequent opportunity at the bottom of a career ladder, I convinced myself that it had to be now.
+In order to learn what I needed to learn, and to get the subsequent opportunity at the bottom of a career ladder, I convinced myself that it had to be now.

 After visiting the London Le Wagon campus, I messaged my school in Bangkok and gave them my notice, but with about five weeks of holiday remaining, this meant that I would never teach there again.